-3. Attach Exhaust Fan: Secure the ducting connected to flange side #1 of the exhaust fan (see figure 3.5).
-Now repeat the ducting and clamping process on flange side #2, creating a sequence of machine to ducting to exhaust fan to second ducting.
+3. Attach Exhaust Fan: Secure the ducting connected to the machine to the flange side of the exhaust fan (see figure 3.5).
+Now repeat the ducting and clamping process on the exhaust port of the exhaust fan creating a sequence of machine to ducting to exhaust fan to second ducting.